Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume compilation: Introduction

 High-accuracy quantum chemical calculations have a large number of industrial applications, ranging from the optimization of reaction rates~\cite{Langer1929, Truhlar1996Reactions} to computer-aided drug design~\cite{Ryde2016Binding, Lam2020AppsCAD, Santagati2024perspective, Baiardi2023QCMolBio}, and battery optimization~\cite{Spotte-Smith2021Battery, Kim2022battery, Delgado2022Battery}.
 However, because of the exponential scaling of the computational resources for the most accurate methods and the consequent impractical runtimes on classical computers, most quantum chemical calculations are often limited to approximate approaches, such as density functional theory (DFT), which result in less dependable predictions~\cite{JACOBSEN2002_DFTCat, Mardirossian2017_DFT}.
 Consequently, accurate quantum chemical calculations represent one of the most anticipated practical applications of quantum computers.

 A prime example is the electronic structure calculation of strongly correlated systems~\cite{Cao2019Rev, McArdle2020, Aspuru-Guzik2005, Reiher2017, Bauer2020, Steudtner2023SEVE}, such as the iron-molybdenum cofactor (FeMoco)~\cite{Reiher2017} or cytochrome P450~\cite{Goings2022P450}, both playing critical roles in biological systems.
 FeMoco is part of the nitrogenase enzyme, which splits the dinitrogen triple bond, eventually leading to the generation of two ammonia molecules.
 So, a better understanding of its chemistry could bring new insights to design catalysts for nitrogen fixation.
 Meanwhile, cytochromes P450 are a group of heme proteins playing a crucial role in the metabolism of drugs.
 The interplay of drugs with P450 proteins may cause unwanted effects such as drug-drug interactions or accelerated systemic clearance of the active compound from the body.
 For this reason, they are often considered as anti-targets in computer-aided drug design~\cite{Guengerich2021ToxP450}.
+While both FeMoco and P450 are relevant to industrial applications and exhibit complex electronic structures, this work primarily focuses on the potential speedups in computing the ground state energy of P450.

 In recent years, there has been an increasing endeavor to enhance the existing methods for improving the efficiency of electronic structure calculations in fault-tolerant quantum computing (FTQC).
 Since the first resource estimates for FeMoco~\cite{Reiher2017}, numerous studies have focused on estimating the upper limits of the computational resources needed, specifically the number of non-Clifford gates and qubits.
 Thanks to improved quantum algorithms~\cite{Low2016QSP, Childs2012LCU, Low2019Qubitization, Berry2019Qubitization_published, Gilyen2018QSVT, Babbush2018Encoding} and better representations of the quantum chemical Hamiltonians~\cite{Lee2020EvenMore, VonBurg2021Catalysis, Rocca2024}, we have witnessed a reduction of several orders of magnitude of the quantum resources required for sampling the eigenspectrum of molecular systems.